 - common shipping receiving docks and pallet moving equipment

 To apply, complete the Agrivalue Processing Business Incubator - Application for Lease Space form, save it to your computer and email it to [email protected].

 Entrance and exit criteria

-The incubator is managed and operated by the Food and Bio Processing Branch of Alberta Agriculture and Forestry.
-The facility is a Federally registered establishment with the Canadian Food Inspection Agency (CFIA) and regulatory compliance is required by all incubator clients.
-Branch management is responsible for ensuring that clients comply with these regulations.
+The incubator is managed and operated by the Food and Bio Processing Branch.
+The facility is federally licensed with the Canadian Food Inspection Agency (CFIA) and regulatory compliance is required by all incubator tenants.
+Branch management is responsible for ensuring that tenants comply with these regulations.

-In addition to a business plan acceptable to Branch management, clients must demonstrate financial resources to; supply and install process equipment, manufacture and ship product, and pay accounts while waiting for receivables to be cleared.
-Potential clients will be requested to provide authorization for a credit review.
+In addition to an acceptable business plan, applicants must also demonstrate financial resources to supply and install process equipment, manufacture and ship product, and pay accounts while waiting for receivables to be cleared.
+Applicants may be requested to provide authorization for a credit review.

-- Must have a complete business and marketing plan in place available for review
+- must have a comprehensive business and marketing plan in place available for review

 The desired outcome from APBI is a steady influx of promising client companies and a steady outflow of successful graduates.

 A typical lease contract is a 3-year contract with 2, 1-year renewals.
 During the incubation period, the tenant has access to branch's Business Development Officers (BDO's).
 BDO's provide business development coaching and assist with identifying programs, services, resources and connections to help grow and expand your business.

 At the end of the lease term, tenant companies typically find more permanent arrangements in line with their future growth plans.
 Tenant owned equipment is to be removed from the Incubator facility within 30 days of the expiration of the lease agreement.
 Any alternations made to the suite by the tenant will require repair and the suite must be returned to it's original state.